Monroe Canyon Fire: July

 While rain helped suppression and 3% containment was achieved, it was considered "a drop in the bucket" during suppression on July 20.
 Now considered the top priority wildfire in the United States, fire officials announced the blaze may not be extinguished until a season ending event in September or October.
 Instead of one large fire, there were about fifty known small, separated wildfires in the burn area.
 Over 900 personnel were fighting the fire over 10,000 acre, now 9% contained.
-Even though 82 structures threatened by the fire, there were no evacuations.
+Even though 82 structures were threatened by the fire, there were no evacuations.
 Four structures were destroyed by July 24.
 Evacuations were reinstated for Big Lake, Deep Lake, and Long Flat due to increased fire activity.
 Forecasts predicted the fire to spread north; a line was drawn on the rim of Monroe Canyon, and firing operations would be used for suppression strategies.

 Significant growth occurred overnight into July 26, when the fire's size increased to 20,870 acre.
 The blaze made a 5 mile advance north.
 Firefighters were forced to withdraw from areas to ensure their safety from 60 mph wind gusts.
 Crews focused on extinguishing spot fires reported up to five miles away from the main fire.
 The area near Magleby remained a concern for firefighters due to gusty winds and dry fuels conducive to spot fires.
 Burnout operations helped slow the Monroe Canyon Fire's spread on July 27.
 July 28 experienced the hottest temperatures while fighting the blaze since the fire began, nearly 90 °F at 7,000 feet in elevation.

 Critical fire conditions during red flag warnings led to containment dropping to 13%, and new evacuations were ordered as transmission towers were destroyed.
 Briefly on July 30, State Route 24 was closed due to poor visibility conditions.
 The fire became the largest wildfire in Utah in five years once it reached 36,637 acre.
 Conditions on July 31 were like a "tinderbox" throughout the state.
 60 mile per hour winds were present, and several firefighters were forced to use chainsawas to cut through trees while escaping from the fire.
 The structure toll increased to seven.
 Containment decreased to 7%, and satellite images from NASA proved the blaze had grown over 46,000 acre.
 A thirty-day state of emergency was declared by Governor Spencer Cox.
 A pyrocumulonimbus cloud formed over the large blaze over the fire that week, creating winds before it collapsed in on itself.